-Students will only be placed in agencies that have been screened and approved.
+Students will only be placed in agency's that have been screened and with whom a placement agreement has been assigned by the Field Coordinator.
 Field agencies are approved based upon their ability to provide students with the opportunity to acquire practical professional experience through instruction and supervision activities that are reflective of the School's overall curriculum goal.
 All agencies are also approved by the Director of Field Education and a Learning Site Agreement needs to be signed and fully executed by the CSUSB Procurement Department.
 The following are used to assess the agency's capacity to provide appropriate field placements: